Grayscale (band): History

+2011–2016: Formation and early career

-Adornment (2017–2018)
+2017–2018: Adornment

 On March 30, 2017, it was announced that Grayscale signed to Fearless Records and released their first single off the label titled "Atlantic".
 It was released alongside a music video.
 On April 14, 2017, it was announced that Grayscale would be releasing their debut album, Adornment, via Fearless, which included their single "Atlantic".
 They also released another single off the album, "Beautiful Things", which was released the same day as the album announcement.

 On June 1, 2017, it was announced that Grayscale would contribute a song to Punk Goes Pop Vol. 7, the newest installment of Fearless' Punk Goes... series.
 They covered pop singer Justin Bieber's hit song, "Love Yourself", for the album.
 The compilation was released on July 14, 2017, via Fearless Records.
 On July 19, 2017, Grayscale released a music video for their cover of "Love Yourself".

 On February 12, 2018, the band released the music video for their song, "Forever Yours", through Billboard.